LLNL/benchpark/docs/6-run-experiment.rst

 To run all of the experiments in the workspace::

-   ramble -P -D . on
+   ramble --disable-progress-bar --workspace-dir . on

 An output file is generated for each experiment in its unique directory::